HiMinds/himinds-iot-project-overview/README.md

 # himinds-iot-project-overview
 The HiMinds IoT project consists of several sub-projects.
 In each project, we explore different technologies and implement a product consisting of hardware, back-end and mobile app.

+Most of our work is documented in our [tech blog](https://medium.com/himinds) at https://medium.com/himinds.

 Currently, we have the following projects:

 * Home Energy Monitor :bulb:, exploring power signature analysis